samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 * product_version_code = integer default (UnixEpoch / 60): an increasing 32 bit integer that programatically denotes the version of your application (default is usually ok)
 * product_version_semantic = string default 1.0.0: a numeric version string in the form major.minor.patch used by some platforms
 * shared_library_excludes = string default "plist TrueAudioNext GPUUtilities systemd_notify sqlite git2 curl": Partial names of shared libraries that should not be copied from NVGT's source lib directory into the bundled product.
-* shared_library_recopy: If this is set, any shared libraries will be copied from scratch instead of only if they're newer than already copied.
+* shared_library_recopy: If this is set, any shared libraries will be copied from scratch instead of only if they are newer than already copied.
 * windows_bundle = integer default 2: 0 no bundle, 1 folder, 2 .zip, 3 both folder and .zip
 * windows_console: when compiling for windows, build with the console subsystem instead of GUI